Salt & Wind Travel

 By Train

-The nearest train stations are just under 10 miles in Peschiera del Garda and Desenzano del Garda.
+The nearest train stations are just under 10 miles away in Peschiera del Garda and Desenzano del Garda.
 From either train station, you can hop on a local bus or grab a taxi to get to the historic center of Sirmione.

 By Ferry